-Press the 5-way navigation key (o) left, right, up, or down to select one of the menu feature icons.
-If you select a menu icon by mistake, press o to return to the home screen.
+Press the 5-way navigation key (3) left, right, up, or down to select one of the menu feature icons.
+If you select a menu icon by mistake, press to return to the home screen.

 Note: Your home screen may look different than the display shown above.
 For example, your service provider may hide the menu feature icons to allow a better view of the wallpaper image.
 You can still select the menu icons when they are hidden from view.
-To show or hide the menu icons, see page 77.
+To show or hide the menu icons, see page 82.

-The $\overline{\equiv}$ (menu) indicator indicates that you can press the menu key ($\overline{\overline{y}}$) to enter the main menu.
+The \blacksquare (menu) indicator indicates that you can press the menu key (\bigcirc) to enter the main menu.

 Labels at the bottom corners of the display show the current soft key functions.
-Press the left soft key (\bigcirc) or right soft key (\bigcirc) to perform the function indicated by the left or right soft key label.
+Press the left soft key () or right soft key () to perform the function indicated by the left or right soft key label.

-Your phone can display an analog or digital clock in the home screen (see page 76).
+Your phone can display an analog or digital clock in the home screen (see page 82).